ibm-cloud-docs/vpc/s390x-vsi-profiles.md

 | [Memory](#vs-memory) | Memory profiles offer a core to RAM ratio 1 vCPU to 8 GiB of RAM ratio and are best for memory caching and real-time analytics workloads.
 Memory profiles are best for memory intensive workloads, such as large caching workloads, intensive database applications, or in-memory analytics workloads. |
 {: caption="Table 1.
 Virtual server family selections" caption-side="bottom"}

 s390x processor architecture profiles can be used to provision LinuxONE virtual server instances and IBM Wazi as a Service (Wazi aaS) virtual server instances.
 These profiles are available in Japan (Tokyo), Brazil (São Paulo), Canada (Toronto), and United Kingdom (London) regions.
-The secure execution profiles are currently available in Brazil (São Paulo), Canada (Toronto), and United Kingdom (London) regions.
-Provisioning Wazi aaS instances requires allow-list access.
+The secure execution profiles are currently available in Brazil (São Paulo), and Canada  (Toronto) regions.
+The option to select the Wazi aaS z/OS dev and test image is offered as an IBM Cloud allow-listed service.
 For more information, see [IBM Wazi as a Service product page](https://www.ibm.com/cloud/wazi-as-a-service).
 {: preview}

 ## Balanced